-Salman Khan-Prabhudheva's Veteran Remake Gets A Title; Has A 'Wanted' Connection!
+Salman Khan-Prabhu Deva's Veteran Remake Gets A Title; Has A 'Wanted' Connection!

-Sometime back, there were reports about Salman Khan and Prabhudheva teaming up for the remake of a Korean film, 'Veteran'.
+Sometime back, there were reports about Salman Khan and Prabhu Deva teaming up for the remake of a Korean film, 'Veteran'.
 The film revolves around a detective who hunts down a young and successful man running a crime syndicate in the country.

 Now if the latest buzz is to be believed, the film has finally get a title.
 Want to know more about it?
 Then, scroll down to read.